JeremyOne/Javascript-Obfuscation-Tests/README.md

 While a few levels of nesting can obscure the intent of code, step by step debugging can quickly

 ### Extra Functions
 Extraneous functions can also be added to obscure important functions.
-All of the above techniques can be compounded as long as desired.
+All of the above techniques can be compounded.

-Nested functions can also contribute an ineffective value to any of the above to obscure even further.
-Imagine 10 nested functions that compute (0+0).
+Nested functions can also return ineffective values, imagine 10 nested functions that eventually return (0+0).

 However, by analyzing functions one can find the number of dependencies (functions, sub-functions, global arrays).
 The greater number of dependencies can indicate the importance of any function.
-So, red herring functions should have similar level of obfuscation to the function(s) you wish to obscure.
+So, fake functions should employ similar levels of obfuscation to the function(s) you wish to obscure.